mdedmari/mdedmari.github.io/README.md

-# Welcome to Mehak's CIT 281 Portfolio!
+# Welcome to Mehak's Programming Portfolio!

 Lab 1
 - Install and setup your personal computer with the software tools required for this course